wagerfield/tryz/packages/thunx/spec.md

 }) // Thunk<User, FetchError, UserService>
 ```

-The `declare` keyword defines the `Shape` without generating runtime code.
+The `declare` keyword defines the token `Shape` without generating runtime code.

 Implementations are supplied via a [`Provider`](#4-provider).

 ### `Token.of`

-Creates a type-safe instance of a `Token`'s shape.
-Validates the object conforms to the declared shape at compile time.
+Creates a type-safe instance of a `Token`.
+Validates the object conforms to the declared `Shape` at compile time.

 ```typescript
 class ConfigService extends Token("ConfigService") {